phil85/gurobi-based-approach-for-qkp/README.md

 # Gurobi-based approach for the quadratic knapsack problem
 An exact approach for the quadratic knapsack problem that uses the Gurobi solver (www.gurobi.com).

+## Reference

+Please cite the following paper if you use this repository.

+**Hochbaum, D. S., Baumann, P., Goldschmidt O., Zhang Y.** (2024): A Fast and Effective Breakpoints Algorithm for the Quadratic Knapsack Problem. under review.

 Bibtex:
 ```
 @article{hochbaum2024fast,